ChangWan723/ChangWan723.github.io/_posts/CSLN/OOP/2024-02-25-Getter-Setter.md

 }
 ```

 The above `setAge()` is not a pure Setter.
-We should **give it a more appropriate name, like: `setValidatedAge()`.** This reminds the caller that the method is not a simple setter, but will validate the age.
+We should **give it a more appropriate name, like: `updateAgeSafely()`.** This reminds the caller that the method is not a simple setter, but will validate the age.

+However, based on CleanCode's principles of clarity and simplicity, `setAge` seems better.
+Indeed, **`setAge` is by no means a bad name, and sometimes even better.** The point of my example here is to illustrate that a name like `setAge` risks being perceived by the reader as a pure setter, ignoring the additional logic involved. **Which name is better should depend on the specific project, team consensus, etc.**

 ## Some Situations Where Getter/Setter Cannot Be Avoided